rfcx-espol/rfcx-espol.github.io/rfcx-devices.md

 ### Guide for instalation

 1. Clone the [forked repository](https://github.com/rfcx-espol/rfcx-guardian-android)
-2. Install the four aplications: guardian, updater, setup and admin using gradle (gradle 2.2) or building them with android studio
+2. Install the four aplications: guardian, updater, setup and admin (that corresponds to all folders with the world "role" in the repo) using gradle (gradle 2.2) or building them with android studio.
 3. Ensure to have fb2png executable in android device in the route /data/data/org.rfcx.guardian.admin/files/screenshot/bin/ , if not download from [android fb2png repository](https://github.com/cybertk/android-fb2png) and follow the instructions
 4. Even C and C++ executables are in the repository, if you have some issue, build them with ndk, for that install ndk , and run ndk-build in the folder rfcx-guardian-lib-audio\jni